 Teenage drivers will also need parental consent and proof of secondary school enrollment or completion before being allowed to obtain a SIP.
 A $15 permit fee and a $6.50 administration fee.
 You will also be required to pass a vision exam.

-While holding your Supervised Instruction Permit, there are requirements you must obey by while practicing your driving skills.
+While holding your SIP, there are requirements you must obey by while practicing your driving skills.

 If you are caught violating these rules during the six-month supervisory period, you will be required to reapply for and purchase a new permit.
 You will also have to restart and complete a new six-month period of supervision.
 In addition to violating the rules above, a SIP can be canceled for:

 Consequences for traffic violations, as well as intoxicating substance convictions, vary depending on the number of convictions:

 3rd or subsequent conviction: Minimum sixty-day driving suspension

 To progress from an instruction permit to an underage drivers’ license, you’ll need to:

 For more info on the next step in the Idaho licensing process, read our in-depth guide.

 That’s everything you need to know about getting your instruction permit in Idaho.
 If you need any help studying for your upcoming knowledge or driving exams, then Zutobi is the perfect study resource with a summarized handbook, Idaho practice tests, and a gamified learning experience.